 These look normal enough.
 They are the full battle dress guys, with shield down on the helmet.
 You might notice the organization: 3 fire team members, 1 fire team leader (with different weapon) x 3 fire teams, and 1 squad leader with a third weapon.
 I am not sweating the different weapon load outs, but am more concerned with easy visual on different leadership positions, which this set lets me do very easily.
 In fact, the whole thing was pretty easy.
 The guys come off the sprues with only flash at the connection points (which is good, because I usually gauge things when removing flash).
 And the flash was in easy locations to trim (something that makes me much more likely to buy more of a thing).
 Assembly was also simple - your basic 5 part deal: torsos to legs, weapon arm, other arm, head.
 Without modding any of the weapon arms, I was able to get the variety of poses you see here.

-Ohmygod!
-What are we doing with these things?
-Silver base coat?
-Really?
 Really.
 These guys are going to be an extreme environment deployment squad - lava fields toxic atmosphere, radiation flats, lands full of icky biological mush.
 The silver base should work well.
 The only question I had was "Can I get by with the arms?".
 They are designed for rolled up short sleeves, which will be a good look for my two squads of regular guys.
 But can it look like sleeves and gloves on these guys without major mods?
 Let's find out ...
-Proceeding from the silver base, I added gold to the facemask, boots, and gloves (which are just hands).
-Then I used ink to mark the transition from silver to gold, which helped them stand out as different.
-The weapons are supposed to be ceramic (in harsh environments, metal is bad), so I used a glossy wicker white paint.
-Then I gave them a wash in dark silver (watered down silver and black paint) to give some depth to the crevaces and cracks and a final overcoat with a heavy drybrush of light, light grey.
-The final touch was some activator lights (like on the helmet and the guns) with bright colors.

 I went with a black, white, and a lot of different greys for these guys which gives them a drab, forlorn effect.
 Plus, I am planning a set of film noir minis that will be in black and white, so I got in a little practice here.